igarcia17/NGSpaneldescription/referenceExome/exomeReadMe.md

 a custom track for UCSC Genome Browser can be obtained by deleting the last two columns.

 The cDNA coordinates of the exome are obtained by running this file in cDNAexome.js

+Correction: if there is any name in the transcript ID list that is not present in the gff3 file, it won't be transfered to the preferred exome file.
+It is recommended to check this on IGV.